aureliussr/aurelius-reviews/retro.md

 **Developer**: Interplay

-**Publisher**: Electronic Arts
+**Publisher**: Electronic Arts (Currently owned by inXile Entertainment)

-**Description**: Considered by many as the best "western" themed game available, this is a short but solid game.
-You play the role of the archetypal cowboy hero, out to avenge the deaths of your friends and family, as you keep discovering more about your mysterious past along your journey.
-Although the story is conforming to a stereotype, it is conjured in a way unique enough to keep you interested till the end.
-Apart from the main story missions, you have an open world to explore on horse-back and plenty of things to do.
-You can hunt legendary wild animals, capture wanted criminals, enforce the rule of law, work for the regional pony express, help out a local rancher, or simply earn bucks by playing poker.
-Its a thoroughly fun packed game with the only downside being its short length.
-That should not however stop you from playing this!
+**Description**: Considered as a pioneering cult classic and spiritual predecessor of the acclaimed Fallout series, this game is a rough diamond.
+It is very attractive in concept, superb in immersion and reaslism; but the gameplay mechanics have not aged well at all.
+Should be tried at least once by all RPG fans.
+You play the role of a desert ranger, leading a party of four to seven members, across post-apocalyptic Arizona desert.
+Your task is to investigate disturbances reported from the local settlements and towns, until you stumble onto a conspiracy much bigger in scale than you ever expected.

 **Review**: